-4/22 TRANSITION: THE NEEDS OF THE OLDER GENERATION
+4/21 TRANSITION: THE NEEDS OF THE OLDER GENERATION

-Session Twenty-Six: will begin the discussion on leadership succession in controlled companies.
-It will focus on the particular life-cycle needs of the entrepreneur founder and/or senior generation leader, presenting various models for transition and exit.
+Session Twenty-Six: will focus on the particular life-cycle needs of the entrepreneur founder and/or senior generation leader, presenting various models for transition and exit.

-- 1. Case Study: Veltvest Corporation, Tagiuri (Course Pack) - 2.
-Case Study: At Cablevision, Father-Son Split Looms Over Future (Course

-Pack)

-- The Hero's Reluctant Farewell, Sonnenfeld.(Course Pack) - 4.
-Life Stages and Their Tasks, Tagiuri (Course Pack) (Sourcebook) - 5 The Succession Conspiracy, Lansberg (Sourcebook, pg.45) - 6.
-Overcoming a Major Obstacle to Succession, Ward, (Course Pack)
+- 1. Case Study: At Cablevision, Father-Son Split Looms Over Future (Course Pack) (Pg 583) - 2 The Hero's Reluctant Farewell, Sonnenfeld.(Course Pack)(Pg 587) - 3 Life Stages and Their Tasks, Tagiuri (Course Pack)(Pg 599) - 4 The Succession Conspiracy, Lansberg (Sourcebook, pg.45) - 5 Overcoming a Major Obstacle to Succession, Ward, (Course Pack) (Scan)(Pg 603)

-4/24 TRANSITION: CASE STUDIES
+4/23 TRANSITION: CASE STUDIES

-Session Twenty-Seven: Will permit the student to compare the exit strategies of Sam Steinberg and Jay Cleveland from their respective businesses.
+Session Twenty-Seven: will permit the student to compare the exit strategies of Sam Steinberg and Jay Cleveland from their respective businesses.
 More importantly, the student will be able to probe into why the significant differences in departure style.

-- 1. Graded Case Study: Steinberg A & B (Course Pack) - 2.
-The First Generation: How the Founder Shapes the Culture, Dyer(Course Pack) - 3.
+- 1. Optional Graded Case Study: Steinberg A & B (Course Pack)(Pg 605) - 2.
+The First Generation: How the Founder Shapes the Culture, Dyer(Course Pack)(Pg 623) - 3.
 Ten Most Prevalent Obstacles to Family Business Succession Planning, Hubler (Sourcebook, pg.
 67)

-4/29 TRANSITION: STAGES OF THE TRANSITION PROCESS
+4/28 TRANSITION: STAGES OF THE TRANSITION PROCESS